rajkumarpatel2602/linux_kernel_lwl/notes.md

 ![image](https://github.com/user-attachments/assets/ec7a4fe5-6468-4e2b-a235-453c0827431a)
 - Modules are added in right to left, and while removing, Modules are removed from left to right from .dep file.
 - Reload modules.dep by `$depmod -a`
+- depmod calculates dependencies of all the  modules present in /lib/modules/$(uname -r) folder, and places the dependency information in /lib/modules/$(uname -r)/modules.dep file

 # Typechecking of module_init() and module_exit() functions
 ![image](https://github.com/user-attachments/assets/63f55d81-02e8-4e8b-a483-c3d8d4625224)